dranjan/python-plyfile/README.md

 propagate through `plyfile`, and the user will have the task of hunting down the real errors.
 This is arguably a bug.

+## More examples

+Examples beyond the scope of this document and the tests are in the `examples` directory.

 # Credits

 Author: Darsh Ranjan